Sidekick

 New Widget Research Sessions

-The Design team partnered up with the Research team to test and see if any of these concept widgets were worth further exploration and worth building.
-We mocked up all of the widgets and their flows in prototypes.
-Then the Research team conducted one on one session between the interviewer and a volunteer where they showcased the prototypes and asked the volunteers questions about each widget.
-They asked them questions like if they inherently knew what the widget performed.
-They also asked them to rate their likelyhood of using the widgets on a scale from 1-10.
-The findings helped us move forward in a more clear direction.
+The Design Team & Research Team partnered up to test if any of the concept widgets were worth further exploration and implementation.
+I mocked up all of the widgets and their flows in prototypes.
+The Research Team conducted one-on-one sessions between the interviewer and a volunteer.
+They showcased the prototypes and asked volunteers questions about each widget.

 Social Media